 Figure 6.
-Vertical Grade Risk Factor Analysis for Nighttime KA RwD Crashes on Rural Two-Lane Minor Arterials and Major Collectors risk factor plots provided in Appendix B. Each table also provides risk points for each of the risk factors based on the level of over-representation found in the analysis.
-For example, for tree crashes on rural two-lane minor arterials and major collectors, horizontal curves with a radius of 600ft or less are assigned 2 risk points, and curves with a radius of 600 ft to 1,000 ft are assigned 1 risk point.
+Vertical Grade Risk Factor Analysis for Nighttime KA RwD Crashes on Rural Two-Lane Minor Arterials and Major Collectors

+Table 9, Table 10, and Table 11 summarize the risk factors for rural two-lane minor arterials and major collectors, horizontal curves only on rural two-lane minor arterials and major collectors, and rural two-lane local roads, respectively.
+The summarized risk factors are the results of the risk factor plots provided in Appendix B. Each table also provides risk points for each of the risk factors based on the level of over-representation found in the analysis.
+For example, for tree crashes on rural two-lane minor arterials and major collectors, horizontal curves with a radius of 1,969 ft or less are assigned 2 risk points, and curves with a radius of 1,969 ft to 3,281 ft are assigned 1 risk point.
 These risk points are combined to calculate a final risk score for each roadway segment on the focus facilities.
 Since the number of total potential risk factors differs by focus crash and facility type, the risk score for each segment can be normalized by dividing the risk score by the total potential risk factors for the respective facility type.
 In this way, segments can be prioritized across all facility types.
 Additionally, the RwD FAS team developed a combined risk score considering all focus crash types on a focus facility combined.